Mango0x45/cbs/README.md

 CBS is a single-header library for writing build scripts in C.  The philosophy behind this project is that the only tool you should ever need to build your C projects is a C compiler.
-Not Make, not Cmake, not autoconf — just a C compiler.
+Not Make, not Cmake, not Autoconf — just a C compiler.

 Using C for your build system also has numerous advantages.
 C is portable to almost any platform, C is a turing-complete language that